explaingit

 TLDR

-Apple's machine learning framework optimized for Apple Silicon chips, letting you train and run AI models efficiently on Macs and iPhones without expensive cloud GPUs.
+MLX is Apple's free, open-source machine learning framework built for Apple Silicon Macs, letting researchers and developers train and run AI models, including large language models, locally at maximum speed without cloud GPUs.

 Mindmap